Issued by the Commonwealth of Humanity Tribunal on Crimes Against Humanity

 When are our goals achieved?

-Short-term plans to remediate current publication deficiencies
+Short-term plans to remediate current publication deficiencies include the following.

 Clarify the thesis.
 State the primary claim in one sentence.
 Define Universal Moral Humanism, Natural Law, popular sovereignty, anti-statist legitimacy, anti-imperialism, and anti-capitalism in plain language.
 [Done]